whame/riddles/README.md

 * Give the riddle a short and concise title
 * Save the question as a filename with only one word in the format `WORD.md`.
 The solution should be saved as `WORD_solution.md`.
-* Link riddle file to solution and vice versa.
+* Link to the solution file in the question file, and vice versa.

 Please study the files for examples on how to follow these conventions correctly.